JonnieSparkles/app-factory/docs/REMOTE_AGENT_SETUP.md

 ## 📊 Logging System

 The system logs all deployments to:
-- `./logs/deployments.json` - Structured JSON logs
+- `./logs/deployments.json` - JSON format with rolling history (last 50 deployments)
-- `./logs/deployments.csv` - CSV format for analysis

 Each deployment logs:
 - **Timestamp** - When the deployment occurred